WVURAIL/dspira/labs/02/README.md

 We used gqrx in section 1.2 to listen to FM now we shall code our own radio using GRC!

-First things first, FM stands for frequency modulation i.e. the information is coded into the frequecy variable of the signal. [^FM]
 ### 2.3.1  Signal Modulation

 Modulation is a process of mixing a signal with a sinusoid to produce a new signal.
 Consider a signal represented by the function: